vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Get-vROPSAlertPlugin.md

 Get-vROPSAlertPlugin
 ```

-This example gets a list of the alert plugins configure in VMware Aria Operations
+This example gets a list of the alert plugins configure in VMware Aria Operations.